 Pugneys Country Park

-Location - Asdale Road, Denby Dale Road, Wakefield, WF2 7EQ
+Location - Asdale Road, Denby Dale Road, Wakefield, WF2 7EQ - (what3words location)

 Distance (around) - 1.5 miles